Gradient estimates, Bakry-Emery Ricci curvature and ellipticity for unbounded graph Laplacians: Introduction

 Finally, from a practical point of view, (EC) is explicit and allows for unbounded graphs.
 On the other hand, completeness is often hard to check and boundedness is rather restrictive.

 A major advantage of our approach is that graphs with standard weights and the counting measure as well as with the normalizing measure satisfy (EC).

 The paper is structured as follows.
 In the next section we introduce the basic notions.
 In Section~\ref{s:green} we prove a Green's formula which is a consequence of the ellipticity condition (EC).
 In Section~\ref{s:product} we compute the derivative of the function $ s\mapsto P_{s}\Gamma(P_{t-s}f)(x) $ with respect to $ s $ under very mild conditions.
 We put these two pieces together in Section~\ref{s:proof} to prove the theorem above.
-Finally, we study applications of the main theorem for stochastically complete graphs.
+We next study applications of the main theorem for stochastically complete graphs.
+Finally, we give examples of graphs for which our method gives gradient estimates, but all previous approaches fail to do so.